-Universal Setting support Specialist support Statutory assessment Follow universal statements as per hearing and vision impairment.
+Universal Setting Support Specialist Support Statutory Assessment Multi-Sensory Follow universal statements as per hearing and vision impairment.
 Obtain up-to-date medical information and any information appertaining specifically to vision and hearing loss.
 Referral to SISS SPI team.
 SISS will be involved with child where they have a diagnosed dual loss of both distance senses or functional loss of both distance senses.
 Child should be on SEND register in setting.
 Follow advice from QTMSI from SISS/health professionals/parents and contained in EHCP.